Scouts

 Ashworth Valley Scout Camp Site is primarily a facility for Scouts and Guides with occasional use by schools and other youth organisations.

-The site is administered and run by volunteers (the Warden and Assistant Wardens).
-They often hold other appointments in the Scout Movement and have undertaken First Aid training.
+The site is administered and run by volunteers (Manager and assistants).
+They often hold other appointments within the Scout Movement

-Duty Wardens are local leaders who assist at the Site at weekends
+Duty Wardens are local leaders who sometimes assist at the Site at weekends

 All the above are members of the Scout Movement and hold First Aid qualifications (minimum – First Response).